Gambling is ruining my relationship — how to stop the damage

 The shame–lie cycle

-They lie because shame is unbearable — each lie creates more shame, which drives more gambling.
+They lie because shame is unbearable — and every lie creates more shame, which drives more gambling to escape it.
+This is why “just be honest with me” rarely works on its own.

 If you're the gambler